iMicknl/azure-genesys-audiohook/README.md

 ### Test your deployment

-1. Place a call to your Genesys queue where the AudioHook Monitor is enabled.
+1. Place a call to the queue where the AudioHook Monitor is enabled or leverage the [mock client](https://github.com/purecloudlabs/audiohook-reference-implementation/tree/main/client) provided by Genesys.

 2. Open your deployed web service in a browser.
 The following endpoints are available to check conversation status: